Fireman730/python-eveng-api/README.md

 # Case 1 copy config file into your devices before your lab start
 ### 2a.
 Copy your config into dev
 ./eveng-api.py --config=/path/to/backup
+./eveng-api.py --ansible=/path/to/playbooks

+# --> --config is interessting if you want recreate your production network
+# in a virtual environnement.
+Based on your backup you can rebuild your network.
+# When your network is up, you can run Ansible/Chef/Python/Salt scripts.

 # Case 2 start nodes and deploy config via Ansible
 ### 2b.